Lead Generation Strategies: A Complete Beginner's Guide

 A Marketing Qualified Lead (MQL) is a lead who has engaged with your marketing - content, emails, social media etc. - but hasn’t yet made the step towards a sales conversation.

 MQLs are considered quite promising leads because they have already actively interacted with your brand, e.g. adding products to their cart but not completing the purchase or downloading resources in exchange for their contact details.
 They are certainly interested in your brand and may have skirted around the edges of conversion, but haven’t taken the plunge… yet.

 In terms of the sales process, an MQL sits in the early stages of awareness.
 They are likely to become a customer, but they require the right nurturing to get them there.

 Sales Qualified Lead (SQL)

 An SQL is a more direct type of lead.
-This is someone who has activity expressed interest in your products and services.
+This is someone who has actively expressed interest in your products and services.